solana-labs/solana/book/src/enclave.md

 The premise is that the validator can be spoofed at most once to vote on incorrect data.
-If someone hijacks the validator and submits a vote request for bogus data, that vote will not be included in the PoH (as it'll be rejected by the network).
+If someone hijacks the validator and submits a vote request for bogus data, that vote will not be included in the PoH (as it'll be rejected by the cluster).
 The next time the validator sends a request to sign the vote, the signing service will detect that validator's last vote is missing (as part of
 #5 above).